 - Love a great meal?

 So do we.
-And we love that so much of our produce, seafood and meat has always been sourced locally from Vancouver Island and greater B.C.—from chanterelles to berries to salmon, Dungeness crab, and more.
+And we love that so much of our produce, seafood and meat have always been sourced locally from Vancouver Island and greater B.C.—from chanterelles to berries to salmon, Dungeness crab, and more.

 - Enjoy being pampered?